 Android Users Are Falling Short In Security Patches

-Many Android users in the USA have not patched their device, could make them vulnerable to threats and attacks.
-A research from Skycure revealed that 71% of Android users of five US mobile companies were found lacking in updating latest security patch.
-The five companies include T-Mobile, MetroPCS, AT&T, Verizon and Spring.
-Google has released security report for Android that updates are delayed for some models as updates are first sent to mobile carriers and then it is sent to user.
+Many Android users in the USA have not patched their device, which could make them vulnerable to threats and attacks.
+Research from Skycure revealed that 71% of Android users of five US mobile companies were found lacking in updating the latest security patch.
+The five companies include T-Mobile, MetroPCS, AT&T, Verizon, and Spring.
+Google has released a security report for Android that updates are delayed for some models as updates are first sent to mobile carriers and then it is sent to users.

 Android Forum Faced Data Breach, Affected 2.5% Users

 Android Forum notified about data breach whose 2.5% users got affected.
-The moderators of the forum believed that half of affected accounts never used Android Forum.
-The data breach included data like accessed email address, hashed passwords and salt.
-It is believed that attackers can use spear phishing attacks with stolen data.
-Android Forum suggested users to change passwords and the forum has taken further steps to harden security.
+The moderators of the forum believed that half of the affected accounts never used Android Forum.
+The data breach included data like accessed email addresses, hashed passwords and salt.
+It is believed that attackers can use spear-phishing attacks with stolen data.
+Android Forum suggested users change passwords and the forum has taken further steps to harden security.

 The Number Of Hacked Website Grew In 2016

 Google’s State of Website Security Report for 2016 showed that the number of hacked site ratio grew by 32% in 2016 year.
 Many websites become outdated and hackers are taking advantage by infecting them.
-Google has urged companies to register for Search Console that notifies webmaster for website hacking because 61% webmasters whose website hacked had never received notification from Google.
-Google has also making clean-up guideline for infected websites.
+Google has urged companies to register for Search Console that notifies webmasters of website hacking because 61% of webmasters whose websites were hacked had never received notification from Google.
+Google has also made clean-up guidelines for infected websites.